Grizzly Bears of the Wild: A First Nations Wildlife Journey into the Great Bear Rainforest

 Join with us to reconnect with nature and learn about First Nations culture in an all-in-one experience that combines respectful wildlife viewing with a sustainable tour through the super natural scenery of northern Vancouver Island and coastal mainland BC.

-Low volume tours take a maximum of six guests on authentic adventures through the natural habitat of Western Canada’s grizzly bears.
-Pacific white-sided dolphins dance alongside the bow of the boat, Sea Wolf, as we make the one hour and 45 minute journey from Port McNeill or the First Nations’ village of Alert Bay into the beautiful X̱a̱ḵwika̱n (Thompson Sound).
+Low volume tours take a maximum of twelve guests on authentic adventures through the natural habitat of Western Canada’s grizzly bears.
+Pacific white-sided dolphins dance alongside the bow of the boat, Sea Wolf, as we make the one hour and 45 minute journey from Port McNeill or the First Nations’ village of Alert Bay into the beautiful X̱a̱ḵwika̱n (Thompson Sound) or Hada (Bond Sound).
 Eagles soar overhead and wolves roam the shell-strewn beaches where ancient villages were once occupied by the Musg̱a̱makw Dzawada̱’enux̱w people.
-Enjoy a breakfast scone, yogurt, and fruit as we navigate waters favoured by migrating orcas, and listen to your guide’s indigenous interpretation of local landscapes.
+Enjoy a continental breakfast as we navigate waters favoured by migrating orcas, and listen to your guide’s indigenous interpretation of local landscapes.

-Back on the boat, traditionally trained guides chart the tour past Gwayasda̱ms, the birthplace of their ancestors, on Gilford Island.
-There your guides will share stories about the historic and cultural significance of the oldest standing Big House in Canada.
-This truly unforgettable wildlife experience ends in the Broughton Archipelago and Queen Charlotte Strait, where the tour often encounters the gentle giants of the Pacific: migrating humpback whales.
+Back on the boat, our traditionally trained guides chart us past Gwayasda̱ms, the birthplace of our ancestors, on Gilford Island.
+There we share stories about the historic and cultural significance of the oldest standing Big House in Canada.
+This truly unforgettable wildlife experience ends in the Broughton Archipelago and Queen Charlotte Strait, where we often encounter the gentle giants of the Pacific: migrating humpback whales.
 We have two other beautiful places within our territory to view grizzlies, ask us about them!